 It’s one thing to budget on a tight income, but it’s another thing to save.
 Stuff happens, so it’s important to be prepared.
 I can testify from experience the feeling of being stuck with an unexpected expense because I didn’t take the time to save.
 It’s such a difficult and stressful situation that can be avoided through intelligent saving.

-Make sure you know all the shopping hacks that save you money.
-And, with what you save you could put $5 into an online saver account each week, which will pay dividends in the long run.
+Make sure you are saving money everywhere you can.
+Then, with what you save you could put $5 into an online saver account each week, which will pay dividends in the long run.
 It might not seem like much to start, but when an emergency happens, you have something to get you started.
 Plus, there’s the added bonus of higher interest.
 Winning!

 3. Single mothers should never see a man as part of the financial plan

 Repeat after me, ‘a man is not a financial plan.’

 Please never ever see a man as a wallet that will save you from debt or help pay your bills.
 It leads to disappointment later down the track.
-Statistics from the Bureau indicate half of single parents don’t receive any sort of financial income from their ex, which isn’t a very promising fact.
+Statistics from the Bureau indicate that half of single parents don’t receive any sort of financial income from their ex, which isn’t a very promising fact.
 It’s also unfair to place pressure on any potential partners to meet financial needs.
 Allow the relationship to be founded on chemistry, love and communication rather than the size of his wallet.

 4. Single mothers should avoid creating unnecessarily large debt

 In short, ‘if you can’t pay it back, don’t borrow or credit it!’

-Consider the amount of maneuvering and stress to make a budget work, so why create more stress in adding unnecessary debt?
-The hard truth is that this season can be tough and it’s essential to priortise.
+Consider the amount of manoeuvring and stress to make a budget work, so why create more stress in adding unnecessary debt?
 Unless it’s a majorly important financial issue that can’t be avoided, save the Calvin Kline shoes for when your budget is comfortable enough for them.
 When faced with a potential ‘debt’, ask yourself two questions: